 Nonqualified Deferred Compensation Plan.
-We sponsor a non-qualified, non-contributory deferred compensation plan, or the Deferred Compensation Plan, for the benefit of certain employees of the Company.
-The primary purpose of the Deferred Compensation Plan is to provide additional compensation to participants upon termination of employment with the Company, death, or attainment of retirement age.
+We sponsor a non-qualified, non-contributory deferred compensation plan for the benefit of certain employees of the Company.
+The primary purpose of the plan is to provide additional compensation to participants upon termination of employment with the Company, death, or attainment of retirement age.
 The amount, timing, and form of payment is specified in the adoption agreement executed by the Company and the participant.
-The Deferred Compensation Plan is unfunded.
+The plan is unfunded.